 I thought it would be helpful to explain a little more about the background to APW.
 My name is John Biglin.
 During my time in Suffolk in the mid 1980’s I set up and ran an urban nature conservation project.
 It was one of the first in the country.
 It provided work and training for the long term unemployed.
 A socially worthwhile aim combined with a strong remit to improve the local environment for people and wildlife.

-In the late 1980’s I moved away to work in other parts of the country.
-Moving around the country working in various roles.
+In the late 1980’s I moved away to work in other parts of the country and subsequently continued moving around the country working in various roles.
 In 2011, I returned to Suffolk, and started developing the APW consultancy.
 I wanted to use and and share the experience I had gained after a varied career primarily in the environmental field.
-I felt it was important to put something back into the sector that continues to be both my career and interest.
+I felt it was important to put something back into the sector that continues to be both my career and personal interest.

 I have a number of new projects I am working on to refresh APW and to keep moving forward with new challenges.
-A good example of this is my intention to create a podcast.
-I’m not new to broadcasting.
-I developed the skills during the time I was doing radio shows and now really want to do that again and podcasts seem to be an ideal way forward
+I am intending to develop a podcast.
+I’m not new to broadcasting having developed the skills during the time I was doing radio shows and now really want to do that again.
+Podcasting seems to be an ideal way forward.